Worcester Park

 The Worcester Park post town, which is coterminous with the KT4 postcode district, covers all of the suburb and also extends into Old Malden.
+Other neighbouring localites include Kingston, Sutton, New Malden, Motspur Park, Lower Morden, Stoneleigh, Tolworth and West Ewell.

+Worcester Park railway station (London Zone 4, South Western Railway), runs trains into London Waterloo.

+Many maps and postal addresses refer to a significant part of North Cheam as Worcester Park, even though they have different postcodes.

-The Beverley Brook runs through Worcester Park, alongside Green Lane and past Green Lane Primary School and Cheam Common Junior School for the special needs, traversing up to Cuddington Recreation Ground.
-Green Lane appears in the Domesday Book.
+The Beverley Brook runs through Worcester Park, alongside Green Lane and past Green Lane Primary School, traversing up to Cuddington Recreation Ground.
 The Huntsmans Hall (now The Brook) was situated on what was the far boundary of a hunting ground for Henry VIII.

 History

-Early History
+Early history

-Worcester Park takes its name from the 4th Earl of Worcester, who was appointed Keeper of the Great Park of Nonsuch in 1606.
-The area was once part of the Great Park which covered around 1100 acres and was adjacent to the Little Park which contained Nonsuch Palace of Henry VIII.
+Worcester Park takes its name from the Edward Somerset, 4th Earl of Worcester, who was appointed Keeper of the Great Park of Nonsuch in 1606.
+The area was once part of Nonsuch Great Park which covered around 1100 acres and was adjacent to the Little Park which contained Nonsuch Palace of Henry VIII.
 Both parks were originally used as deer parks.
 Henry VIII had obtained the land from Sir Richard de Codington.

 During the ownership by Sir Richard de Codington, there was a manor house on a site which was later replaced by Worcester House and is now the site of Worcester Close.
+In 1650, it was valued at £550 per annum.
 There was also a church of St. Mary on roughly the same site where the church of St Mary the Virgin, Cuddington, now stands.

+18th & 19th Century: Gunpowder Mills

-In 1809 Worcester Park was acquired by William Taylor.
+In 1750, Worcester Park was acquired by William Taylor.
 He used a mill on the banks of the Hogsmill River to continue the manufacture of gunpowder which had been carried out on and off in the area for several decades.
-Manufacturing continued until the 1850s when the mill blew up.
+The mills were designed in 1771 by John Smeaton.
+Manufacturing continued until at least 1854 when the mill blew up and heavily damaged the westerly structure.

 In 1890 Worcester Park Baptist Church was formed in Longfellow Road.
 It moved to its present location on The Avenue in the 1950s.

 20th Century: Suburban residential development

-The Worcester Park area was largely rural before the opening of the railway station in the 1920s.
+The Worcester Park area was largely rural before the opening of the railway station.
 The majority of the district was constructed on by housing in the 1920s and 30s.
-The south of district was built on in the 1960s following the closure of the Worcester Park Brick Works.
+The south of the district was built on in the 1960s following the closure of the Worcester Park Brick Works.
 Other pockets of 1960/70s development can be seen scattered across the Worcester Park area.